naver/spring-jdbc-plus/README.md

 }
 ```

-* Cautions when writing SQL
+### Cautions when writing SQL
-- It is recommended to use NamedParameter for the parameter to be bound to SQL.
+- Must use named parameters to pass parameters to SQL.
-- SQL Injection vulnerability, Prepared Statement Cache, etc. are affected.
+- If parameter values are concatenated directly to String, it produces bad effects.
+    - May cause SQL injection vulnerability.
+    - Reduce efficiency of caches in PreparedStatement and NamedParameterJdbcTemplate

+Be careful when use string interpolation in Groovy and Kotlin.

 * Bad  :-1:
 ```groovy